 - Ventilation Since an increase in engine room temperature causes a reduction in the intake air and thus a drop in engine output, ventilation inside the engine room must be ample.
 See your Operators Manual for the ventilation requirements for your engine/generator. - a.
 Dimension and capacity with a ventilator installed - b.
-Dimension and capacity with an intake duct installed - 2.
-Engine Room Height For engines having a top oil fill, the distance from the oil cap at the top of the rocker cover to the overhead must be enough that oil can easily be added. - 3.
-Space to move the propeller shaft flange Allow approximately 3 4 in (7.7 10.0 cm) of space to move the flange toward the stern for changing the transmission, etc. - 4.
-Exhaust System Make sure there is adequate space for all exhaust system components, including the exhaust silencer.
-See the BASIC EXHAUST SYSTEMS section in this manual.
+Dimension and capacity with an intake duct installed - Engine Room Height For engines having a top oil fill, the distance from the oil cap at the top of the rocker cover to the overhead must be enough that oil can easily be added. - 3.
+Space to move the propeller shaft flange Allow approximately 3 4 in (7.7 10.0 cm) of space to move the flange toward the stern for changing the transmission, etc - Exhaust System Make sure there is adequate space for all exhaust system components, including the exhaust silencer.